SEC540: Cloud Security and DevSecOps Automation

 Author Statement

-"DevOps and the cloud are radically changing the way that organizations design, build, deploy, and operate online systems.
-Leaders like Amazon, Microsoft, Google, and Netflix are able to deploy hundreds or even thousands of changes every day, continuously learning, improving, and growing - and leaving their competitors far behind.
-Now DevOps and the cloud are making their way from Internet 'Unicorns' and cloud providers into enterprises.
+"DevOps, cloud, and cloud native services are radically changing the way that organizations design, build, deploy, and operate online systems.
+Leaders like Amazon, Microsoft, and Google are able to deploy hundreds or even thousands of changes every day, continuously learning, improving, and growing -- and leaving their competitors far behind.
+With DevSecOps moving from Internet 'Unicorns' and cloud providers into the enterprise, it is more important than ever for security teams to understand how these systems work.

 "Traditional approaches to security can't come close to keeping up with this rate of accelerated change.
-Engineering and operations teams that have broken down the "walls of confusion" in their organizations are increasingly leveraging new kinds of automation, including Infrastructure as Code, Continuous Delivery and Continuous Deployment, microservices, containers, and cloud service platforms.
-The question is: Can security take advantage of the tools and automation to better secure its systems?
+Engineering and operations teams that have broken down the 'walls of confusion' in their organizations are increasingly leveraging new kinds of automation, including Infrastructure as Code, Continuous Delivery and Continuous Deployment, Kubernetes, microservices, containers, and cloud native services.
+The question is: Can security take advantage of these tools and automation to better secure its systems?

 "Security must be reinvented in a DevOps and cloud world."